 A breakdown of February issuance includes $23.224 billion of Ginnie Mae II MBS and $1.319 billion of Ginnie Mae I MBS, which includes $1.160 billion of loans for multifamily housing.

 Ginnie Mae's total outstanding principal balance of $2.056 trillion is an increase from $1.934 trillion in February 2018.

 For more information on monthly issuance, UPB balance, REMIC monthly issuance and Global Market analysis, visit Ginnie Mae Issuance.

-Ginnie Mae is a wholly owned government corporation that attracts global capital into the housing finance system to support homeownership for veterans and millions of low- to moderate-income homeowners throughout the country.
-Ginnie Mae MBS programs directly support housing finance programs administered by the Federal Housing Administration, the Department of Veterans Affairs, the HUD Office of Public and Indian Housing and the Department of Agriculture Rural Housing Service.
-Ginnie Mae is the only MBS to carry the explicit full faith and credit of the United States Government.
+About Ginnie Mae Ginnie Mae is a wholly-owned government corporation that attracts global capital into the housing finance system to support homeownership for veterans and millions of homeowners throughout the country.
+Ginnie Mae mortgage-backed securities (MBS) programs directly support housing finance programs administered by the Federal Housing Administration, the Department of Veterans Affairs, the HUD Office of Public and Indian Housing and the Department of Agriculture Rural Housing Service.
+Ginnie Mae is the only MBS to carry the explicit full faith and credit of the United States government.

 Ginnie Mae I MBS are modified pass-through mortgage-backed securities on which registered holders receive separate principal and interest payments on each of their certificates.
 Ginnie Mae I securities can include single family, multifamily, manufactured home and project construction loans.

 Ginnie Mae II MBS are modified pass-through mortgage-backed securities for which registered holders receive an aggregate principal and interest payment from a central paying agent.
 An Issuer may participate in the Ginnie Mae II MBS either by issuing custom, single-Issuer pools or through participation in the issuance of multiple-Issuer pools, which combine loans with similar characteristics.